 Requirements for Pacific Labour Scheme and Seasonal Worker Programme

-Queensland has opted into the Australian Government's recommencement of the Pacific Labour Scheme (PLS) and Seasonal Worker Programme (SWP) to address the expected labour shortage in agribusiness, particularly through the summer harvest period.
+Queensland has opted into the Australian Government's recommencement of the Pacific Labour Scheme (PLS) and Seasonal Worker Programme (SWP), now consolidated under the Pacific Australia Labour Mobility (PALM) Scheme, to address the expected labour shortage in agribusiness, particularly through the summer harvest period.